 CO DIRECTOR CCCX

-TOMÁS McKAY, is a Chilean architect & landscape architect, currently lecturing at the College of Environmental Design at UC Berkeley.
+TOMÁS McKAY, is a Chilean architect, landscape architect, and lecturer at the College of Environmental Design at UC Berkeley.
 Tomas arrived to the Bay Area of San Francisco as a Visiting Scholar to the Center of Latin American Studies in 2013 to research the processes and policies that have led to the recovery and conservation of the Bay Area’s wetlands.
-After his studies of Environmental Planning at UC Berkeley - besides his own practice - Tomas has been focused in bridging experiences between Chile and California, mostly related with conservation, Mediterranean climate ecosystems and urban planning, throughout private and public institutions.
+After his studies of Environmental Planning at UC Berkeley Tomas has been focused in bridging experiences between Chile and California, mostly related with conservation, Mediterranean climate ecosystems and urban planning, throughout private and public institutions.

 Tomas has his own practice in Architecture in Oakland, California.